evollu/react-native-fcm/README.md

 - When app is running in foreground
  - Both will receive notificaton from `FCMNotificationReceived` event

-NOTE: it is recommend not to reply on extra data for click_action as it can be overwritten. check [this](http://stackoverflow.com/questions/33738848/handle-multiple-notifications-with-gcm)
+NOTE: it is recommend not to rely on `data` payload for click_action as it can be overwritten. check [this](http://stackoverflow.com/questions/33738848/handle-multiple-notifications-with-gcm)

 ## Q & A
 #### My android build is failing